JosefNosekInc/Heatmapping-your-arse-bitch/README.md

 > [!IMPORTANT]
 > - Filter doesnt work - Map always shows both Humidity and Temperature instead of filtering them out
-> - Exporting data - Exporting data exports only location of sensors in the field and no Humidity or Temperature readings
+> - Exporting data   - In the moment it does nto export shit..... and  - Exporting data exports only location of sensors in the field and no Humidity or Temperature readings